molgenis/molgenis.org/molgenis_documentation/REST API.md

 will retrieve the second page of 5 rows.

 ### Server
-By default, the MOLGENIS R API retrieves its data from the server you retrieved it from.
-You can specify a different REST API URL to use by setting `molgenis.api.url` in the `molgenis.env` environment.
+By default, the MOLGENIS R API retrieves its data from the server you retrieved it from, so if you want to retrieve data from a different server, simply source the molgenis.R from that server.

+But if you want to combine data from multiple server, you can specify a different REST API URL to use by setting `molgenis.api.url` in the `molgenis.env` environment.
 For example:

 ```
 local({